-Liquefied Natural Gas (LNG) export terminals conventionally have been large-scale and customised costing billions of dollars.
+Liquefied Natural Gas (LNG) export terminals conventionally have been large-scale and customised, costing billions of dollars.
 The investment for large-scale facilities spells long-term supply deals lasting over a decade.
-However, a new-wave in this booming sector is designed for the emerging-market buyers who wish for volumes to be smaller, and made available on shorter and more flexible contracts.
+However, a new wave in this booming sector is designed for the emerging-market buyers who wish for volumes to be smaller and made available on shorter and more flexible contracts.

 In 2008, the average contract was reportedly for around 18 years and more than 2 million tonnes per annum (Mtpa).
-This is said to have dropped to less than eight years and less than 1 Mtpa by 2016, with new buyers in emerging markets like India, China, and Pakistan seeking for more flexibility due to market uncertainties.
+This is said to have dropped to less than eight years and less than 1 Mtpa by 2016, with new buyers in emerging markets like India, China, and Pakistan seeking more flexibility due to market uncertainties.

 The novel liquefaction projects of North America would reportedly be built in Asia and later shipped to the United States for assembly.
 It is stated that the modular trains would produce a fraction of the LNG of a traditional train.
 The modular trains are expected to avoid delays and cost overruns, which seem to have been unbending in the custom mega-projects like Gorgon projects and Chevron Corp’s Wheatstone in Australia.
 Meanwhile, this new wave of terminals design is suggestive of a long-term shift in the industry.